SarathKumar-Sivakumar/CSE5355-project-1/README.md

 ###### Add collaborators for github

-    Add GTA as collaborator for github        : emmons-uts Add Professor as collaborator for github  : samvarankashyap
+    Go to Settings in CSE5335-project-1 respository in github and then click "Collaborators" Add GTA as collaborator for github        : emmons-uts Add Professor as collaborator for github  : samvarankashyap